 Christian Nickerson is a trial attorney at Greene Broillet & Wheeler, LLP with a widely varied practice specializing in employment litigation, business litigation, catastrophic personal injury, and wrongful death cases.
 He has successfully helped litigate and settle a wide range of cases for the firm.
-Christian has achieved over $153 million in jury verdicts and negotiated settlements on behalf of clients.
+Christian has achieved over $160 million in jury verdicts and negotiated settlements on behalf of clients.

 These include: LA Pacific Center Inc. v.
 Paul Hastings (Confidential Settlement – Represented real estate developer in transactional legal malpractice lawsuit involving ownership dispute over Las Vegas Hotel Property); Federal Express Orland Bus Crash Cases (Confidential Settlement – Coordinated action representing over 30 injured plaintiffs and family members of 9 deceased passengers in catastrophic bus collision in Orland, CA); Escamilla v.
-Durham School Services ($36.1 Million jury verdict for 6 year old student hit by vehicle while trying to cross the street to board her school bus); Pedowitz v.
-Regents of the University of California (Obtained $10 Million for former Chair of Department of Orthopedic Surgery at UCLA in whistleblower retaliation action after two month long jury trial); Segal v.
+Durham School Services ($36.1 Million jury verdict for 6-year-old student hit by vehicle while trying to cross the street to board her school bus); Pedowitz v.
+Regents of the University of California (Obtained $10 Million for former Chair of Department of Orthopedic Surgery at UCLA in whistleblower retaliation action after two-month long jury trial); Segal v.
 LACMTA ($7.5 Million settlement for plaintiff hit by oncoming LA County Metro Bus that crossed lanes to avoid runaway dump truck); Saraceno v.
-Hyros Corporation ($4 Million settlement for family of young man ejected from party bus on 101 Freeway); Dina v.
+Hyros Corporation ($4 Million settlement for family of young man ejected from party bus on 101 Freeway); Reh v.
+Bonita Unified School District ($3.5 Million settlement for pedestrian hit by school bus); Dina v.
 Dickstein Shapiro (Confidential Settlement in transactional legal malpractice case involving ownership dispute over highly valued art collection); and Bolotin v.
 Act 4 (Confidential Settlement in intellectual property dispute regarding “American Psycho” Broadway Musical).

 Christian attended Pepperdine University School of Law where he earned his J.D. and Certificate in Entrepreneurship and the Law from The Geoffrey H. Palmer Center.
 While at Pepperdine Law, Christian received the CALI and WITKIN Awards for exceptional achievement in Legal Research and Writing and Music Law.